100+ Log Cabin Kits & Everything You Need To Know Before Buying

-The most common milled notch is a chinkless saddle notch (i.e. full scribe).
+The most common milled notch is a chinkless saddle notch, known as a full scribe.

-The notch used for a cabin kit will, in some cases, determine the chinking required.
+The notch used for a cabin kit will, in some cases, determine the chinking (caulking) required.

-Chinking is a material used to create a seal between the imperfect joints of logs.
-Chinking creates a barrier between a log cabin and the elements to prevent air infiltration and heat loss.
+Caulking is the material used to create a seal between the imperfect joints of logs.
+Caulking creates a barrier between a log cabin and the elements to prevent air infiltration and heat loss.

 The average log cabin kit price for a medium sized log cabin is $122,000.

 When spending that much money it’s important you understand exactly what you are purchasing.

 Manufacturers use different species of trees and log profiles, why?

 Log cabin manufacturers typically source logs from their local environment.
 In the U.S; the most common logs used are: